Indian Lamb Rogan Josh

 This Indian classic lamb rogan josh is made with mutton or lamb cooked with yogurt sauce and caramelized onions.
-Wonderful Indian spices perfume the lamb with rich authentic flavors, aroma, and color.
+Wonderful Indian spices perfume the lamb with rich, authentic flavors, aroma, and color.

-I have fond memories of the Indian rogan josh as a kid.
+I have fond memories of the Indian Rogan Josh as a kid.
 Mom made it with mutton (goat meat).
 So, we called it mutton rogan josh.
-As kids, we simply called it mutton curry (what is mutton? we discussed it when I shared my recipe for Lamb Masala).
+As kids, we simply called it mutton curry (what is mutton?
+We discussed it when I shared my recipe for Lamb Masala).

 Often, people think this dish is spicy.
-But that's not true.
-In fact, this dish is red, and yet, not necessarily spicy.
+But that’s not true.
+In fact, this dish is red and yet not necessarily spicy.
 Having said that, an Indian curry without a little heat feels incomplete.
 And, in India, we love that spicy edge to our curries.

 Ingredients and substitutes

-Easy lamb rogan josh recipe
+Step-by-step: Easy lamb rogan josh recipe

-- Then, add lamb to the marinade and set it aside to marinate for an hour on the counter or in the fridge overnight.
+- Marinade – Combine all marinade ingredients in a bowl and combine well.
+Then, add lamb to the marinade and set it aside to marinate for an hour on the counter or in the fridge overnight.

-Pro tip - Always use glass or stainless steel to marinate.
-Do not use aluminum as it can oxidize with the acid in the marinade.
-Also, avoid plastic as it can get stained from the spices. - Whole spice - Add the spices to a mortar and pestle.
+Pro tip – Always use glass or stainless steel to marinate.
+Do not use aluminum, as it can oxidize with the acid in the marinade.
+Also, avoid plastic as it can get stained from the spices. - Whole spice – Add the spices to a mortar and pestle.
 Lightly pound to crush them – you want the cardamoms to open and the cinnamon a bit smaller.
+Pro tip – Alternatively, you can use 1/2 tsp garam masala at the end of the cooking in the recipe.

-- In a dutch oven or heavy-bottom saute pan, add one tablespoon of oil or ghee.
+- In a Dutch oven or heavy-bottom saute pan, add one tablespoon of oil or ghee.
 And sauté the whole spices for a minute.
+Then, add the onions with a pinch of salt.
+Next, sauté the onions until lightly golden – about 5 to 7 minutes.

-Pro tip - Caramelizing the onions in this recipe is very important.
-So don't make haste and don't cook on very high heat.
-We want the onions caramelized not burnt. - Once the onions have been caramelized, add the marinated lamb and remaining oil/ghee.
+Pro tip – Caramelizing the onions in this recipe is very important.
+So don’t make haste and don’t cook on very high heat.
+We want the onions caramelized, not burnt. - Once the onions have been caramelized, add the marinated lamb and remaining oil/ghee.

 - Cook on high for 2 minutes while stirring constantly until the meat is no longer pink.